 Secondary faculty members hold their primary appointments in various departments in the School of Medicine or in the Department of Chemical and Biological Engineering.

-All faculty are members of the Graduate School at the University of Colorado Anschutz Medical Campus or UC Denver School of Engineering and Applied Sciences in Boulder and are members of various Graduate Training Programs.
+All faculty are members of the Graduate School at the University of Colorado Anschutz Medical Campus or CU Denver School of Engineering and Applied Sciences in Boulder and are members of various Graduate Training Programs.

 Research Interest: Role of autocrine and parachrine signaling through polypeptide growth factors and receptor tyrosine kinases in lung cancer and head and neck cancer